 In admitting students to study Engineering, motivation and promise of achievement are sought by interviewers, rather than just attainment of high grades in school examinations; candidates' interest in, and knowledge of the creative aspects of Engineering is explored.

 All candidates for Engineering are required to take the pre-interview admissions assessment for Engineering, which will take place in schools and other assessment centres.
 You must be registered in advance to take the assessment.

 Applicants are not expected to submit any written work as part of their application.

 Most (but not all) candidates are invited for interview and further assessment in King's in early December.
 Engineering candidates invited for interview usually have one interview with two Engineering Fellows at King's.

-Candidates invited for interview at King's also sit a written test set by the Director of Studies and have an additional 'Engineering Seminar' on an area of maths or physics which will be unfamiliar, followed by a written exercise based around the seminar material.
-These additional opportunities will not be considered in isolation, but will be taken into account alongside the other elements of your application.
+Candidates invited for interview at King's also have an additional 'Engineering Seminar' on an area of maths or physics which will be unfamiliar, followed by a written exercise based around the seminar material.
+This additional opportunity will not be considered in isolation, but will be taken into account alongside the other elements of your application.

 Fraser and Shreeja have written accounts of their experiences of King's Engineering, including freshers' week, the course and supervisions, lab work, exams, King's Engineers and the wider college community, and the application process.
 These accounts are well worth reading to get a sense of what studying Engineering at King's is really like.